z00logist/linguistics-thesaurus/Thesaurus/Language/README..md

 A structured system of communication used by humans, consisting of grammar and vocabulary.
 Language allows for the expression of ideas, emotions, and intentions.

-> **Crystal (2008):**
-> "Language is the systematic, conventional use of sounds, signs, or written symbols in a human society for communication and self-expression."

 ## Explore Types of Languages